department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/Mobile-Roadmap.md

    </td>
    <td>Inequitable Access:
 <p>
-VA services are not always accessible across the digital divide and to those with impairments.
+VA services are not always accessible across the digital divide and to those with disabilities.
    </td>
   </tr>
   <tr>